 15. Do you have any principles or beliefs that guide your actions?
 What are they?

-Admissions readers want to know what kind of person you are and where you'd fit in on their campus.
+The person reading your application wants to know what kind of person you are and where you'd fit in on their campus.
 They want to know what makes you tick—and bonus points for being self-aware enough to already have some ideas about this in high school!
 Are you the philosophical type who actively thinks about the values you hold, and how to act on them?
 That means you think for yourself, which will serve you well into college and beyond.
-Do you surprise people by being different from what they'd expect, like the all-star soccer player who is also obsessed with the cello career of Mischa Maisky and listens to his concert recordings on repeat?
-Cool quirks like this will make you stand out—and help you get into your dream school!
+Do you surprise people by being different from what they'd expect, like the varsity swimmer who also closely follows the clarinetist Martin Frost and listens to his concert recordings every night after school?
+Surprising traits and combinations like this will make you stand out—and help you get into your dream school!

 I hope this brainstorming sesh has helped illuminate some common themes from your life.
-If one topic keeps coming up, chances are, that's what you should write about to let the admissions officers know exactly who you are and why you're special!
+If one topic has come up several times, chances are, that's what you should write about to let the admissions officers know exactly who you are and why you're special!

-More than that, I also want this exercise to assure you that you have several unique qualities that you probably take for granted, but that others would find fascinating.
+More than that, I also want this exercise to assure you that you have several unique qualities that you probably take for granted, but that others would find awesome.

 Though I'm able to give out this advice for free, sometimes you need extra one-on-one help to get the guidance and confidence you need.
 To learn about working together one-on-one to bring out the real YOU in your Common App and supplemental essays, contact me here.
 Or, if you’re more of a self-study type, check out my full guide to writing a killer Personal Statement here.